ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/06-insertion-sort.md

 meaning that they typically need fewer comparisons for larger arrays, but they cost more per comparison.
 <!-- OPENDSA: END -->
-One very common optimisation for these more complicated algorithms is to introduce a *cutoff*, so that when the array to be sorted is small eonugh we switch to Insertion sort (or Selection sort).
+One very common optimisation for these more complicated algorithms is to introduce a *cutoff*, so that when the array to be sorted is small enough we switch to Insertion sort (or Selection sort).